xuexue/selenium_quiz/example_quiz.md

 x So readers can decide whether to skip reading that paragraph.
 * So readers can read your essay backwards.

-Text.
-The next few questions will consider the "Communication Theory" readings on Quercus as a message that was communicated to you.

 MC.
 Who is the source?
 *
 * The students reading the resource.